softwareconstruction240/autograder/getting-started/windows.md

 To reopen the container after you've closed it:
 1. Navigate to the `.devcontainer/devcontainer.json` file again, and click the icon
-2. select `Show Dev Containers`
+2. Select `Show Dev Containers`
 3. Select the container
-   - it should reopen the second IntelliJ.
+   - It should reopen the second IntelliJ.
    - If nothing appears, make sure the docker engine is running (perhaps by opening Docker Desktop).

 #### <a name="no-clone-sources"></a> Alternative Path To Create A Dev Container